Guido Venturoni

-Admiral Guido Venturoni (born 10 April 1934 in Teramo) is a retired Italian Navy officer who served as Chief of the Defence Staff before being appointed Chairman of the NATO Military Committee.
+Admiral Guido Venturoni (10 April 1934 – 2 November 2025) was an Italian Navy officer who served as Chief of the Defence Staff before being appointed Chairman of the NATO Military Committee.

+Biography

-He served as Chief of Staff of the Italian Navy from 1992 to 1993 and from 1 Jan 1994 until 15 February 1999 served Chief of the Italian Defence General Staff.
+Venturoni served as Chief of Staff of the Italian Navy from 1992 to 1993 and from 1 Jan 1994 until 15 February 1999 served as Chief of the Italian Defence General Staff.

 He was appointed Chairman of the NATO Military Committee on 6 May 1999 and retired in 2002.

 After his retirement he joined Leonardo-Finmeccanica as a Director and later Vice Chairman.

+Venturoni died on 2 November 2025, at the age of 91.